19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Hazards/Shadowcurse.md

 Areas affected by the Shadowcurse without a sufficient light source are [Shadowcursed Darkness](Darkness.md#Shadowcursed%20Darkness).

-## Time
+## The Shadow Timer

-While in the Shadowcurse, it is recommended that light tracking uses a real-life timer instead of lasting the predictable 10 [Delve Rounds](../Core%20Procedures/Round.md#Delve%20Round) for 1 hour effects.

-Lights with a timer of 1 hour last (d20 + 40) minutes.
+While in the Shadowcurse, the light is constantly at risk.

+When the PCs enter the Shadowcurse, the GM sets a timer for 1d20 + 30 minutes.

+When the timer runs out, the Shadowcurse lashes out, extinguishing all the light sources that the PCs have.
 This timer is hidden from the players.

-When [Delving](../Exploration/Delving.md), if players decide to do something that will multiple [Delve Rounds](../Core%20Procedures/Round.md#Delve%20Round), the GM adjusts the light timer down 6 minutes for each round this longer action takes.
+If the PCs decide to do something that will take a [Delve Round](../Core%20Procedures/Round.md#Delve%20Round) or longer, the GM adjusts the timer down 6 minutes for each round this longer action takes.

 ## Lore